sourcegraph/about/handbook/engineering/testing.md

 Any addition or change to our codebase should be covered by an appropriate amount of automated tests to ensure that:

-1. Our product works as intended when we ship it to customers.
+1. Our product and code works as intended when we ship it to customers.
-1. Our product continues to work and doesn't accidentally break as we make changes to our product over time.
+1. Our product and code doesn't accidentally break as we make changes over time.

+A good automated test suite increases the velocity of our team because it allows engineers to confidently edit and refactor code, especially code authored by someone else.

-Engineers should budget for writing tests when making iteration plans.
+Engineers should budget an appropriate amount of time for writing tests when making iteration plans.

 ## Flaky tests